mstyczen/fp-notes/lecture3.md

 const :: b -> a -> b
 const x = \_ -> x
 ```
 Produces a function that ignores its argument.
-Example use case - replacing all the values in a list, you can mape them with a const function.
+Example use case - replacing all the values in a list, you can map them with a const function.

 ### Using `map`/`filter` with lambdas ###
 Example: you can replace this: